lucakim27/coym/README.md

 - Contact: A function that opens the e-mail program and has my e-mail address.
 - Each occupations sub page: A page where you comment and like on the comments.

-# APIs
+# Back-end
-- cookie-parser
+- node.js
-- ejs
+- socket.io
 - express

-- express-ejs-layouts
-- express-validator
+# Front-end
 - socket.io
+- jquery
+- ejs

 # How to hop on the project
 You're welcome to make as many pull requests as you want to as well as the issues.

-# How to run on Linux
+# How to open the website
 ```
 git clone https://github.com/lucakim27/Comment-On-Your-Occupation.git
 ```